-Self-employed professionals enjoy the flexibility, control, and creativity an independent career offers, but the challenge and uncertainty of planning for retirement is a common concern.
+As a self-employed professional, you enjoy the flexibility, control, and creativity an independent career offers.
+However, the challenge and uncertainty of planning for retirement is a common concern.
 At a traditional job, you have the benefit of built-in retirement options, but this field can be more difficult to navigate on your own.

 A Simplified Employee Pension (SEP) IRA is a type of traditional IRA that individual self-employed professionals or self-employed professionals with employees can use.
 SEP IRAs allow employers to set aside funds in IRA retirement accounts for themselves or for their employees.
 Contributions are tax-deductible and are held in the employee’s name.

 Plans are easy to set up with a simple, one-page form.
-Then, business owners can open an SEP IRA account through a bank or other financial institution.
-For employees to be eligible for an SEP IRA, they must be 21 or older, have worked for the employer for 3 of the last 5 years, and have received at least $600 in compensation during the year.
+Then, business owners can open a SEP IRA account through a bank or other financial institution.
+For employees to be eligible for a SEP IRA, they must be 21 or older, have worked for the employer for 3 of the last 5 years, and have received at least $600 in compensation during the year.

 Only employers can contribute to SEP IRAs.
-Participants are limited to a $54,000 contribution limit or 25% of wages, and no catch-up applies for older participants.
-While you do not have to contribute to an SEP IRA every year, when you do choose to do so you must contribute to your own SEP IRA as well as those of all eligible employees at an equal percentage, which can be costly.
+Participants are limited to a $57,000 contribution limit or 25% of wages (for 2020), and no catch-up applies for older participants.
+While you do not have to contribute to a SEP IRA every year, when you do choose to do so you must contribute to your own SEP IRA as well as those of all eligible employees at an equal percentage, which can be costly.
 SEP IRAs are therefore ideal for self-employed professionals who have few or no employees and are looking for a flexible way to save for retirement.

 - Withdrawals are subject to the general limitations imposed on traditional IRAs, with additional tax applying if a participant makes a withdrawal before age 59 ½.